 This also is true for agents looking to build a sales team.
 If you plan on receiving overrides for your international travel insurance agents, you might need to hold an active license in every state they are selling international health plans.
 If you aren’t licensed in every state in which your producers are, you may not receive commissions on their new sales.
 We can guide you along the way so that you understand the various requirements.

 Selling Insurance to International Travelers and Expatriates

 Are you always keen to chat with people?
 ALL people?
 International health insurance is a product for solo digital nomads, large expat families, group tour participants, overseas volunteers, missionary groups, and retirees.
-There’s never one typical client or typical trip.
+There’s never one typical client or a typical trip.

 Can you approach those chats and relationships with sensitivity?
 It’s not always easy talking about health care needs.
 And travel brings on an extra layer of anxiety and vulnerability.
-Could you tactfully and deftly lead a conversation about what happens should an overseas trip lead to a serious car accident, political upheaval, or an unexpected pregnancy?
+Could you tactfully and deftly lead a conversation about what happens should an overseas trip lead to a serious car accident, political upheaval, or unexpected pregnancy?
 Can you offer clients knowledgeable and respectful feedback about their options for mental health care, surviving assault, or getting urgent cardiac care in a foreign country?
 Insurance sales techniques often talk about being able to read people but for international health insurance, there has to be a stronger focus on building relationships.

 Get Stared: Register Today to Become an Agent